-After viewing your taped lesson segment, write a 500-750 words reflection on your instruction by responding to the following questions:
+After viewing your taped lesson segment, write 500-750 words that reflects on your instruction by responding to the following questions:

 · Based on student responses in the exit tickets, how will you adjust your instructional strategies in the future?

-Be sure to include your video URL.
+Be sure to include your video URL in your reflections so I can view it.
 Cite 2-3 scholarly resources to support recommended changes for effective instructional strategies.
 Prepare this assignment according to APA formatting.

-Document the locations and hours you spend in the field on your Clinical Field Experience Verification Form.
+Document the locations and hours where you conducted field on your Clinical Field Experience Verification Form.